How much do households in Nevada spend on rent?

 In 2018–2022, the average rent-to-income ratio across metro areas was 30.8%.
 The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area, at 21.7% (lowest).
 In Nevada, the highest and lowest were Las Vegas, NV area at 33.6% and Carson City, NV area at 27.1%.

-During that period, Las Vegas, Nevada had the highest median rent at $1,406 per month and Reno, Nevada had the highest median monthly income at $4,687 out of three Nevada metro areas.
-Its rent-to-income ratio was the highest in the state.
+During that period, Las Vegas, NV area had the highest median rent at $1.41K per month out of three Nevada metro areas.
+It’s rent-to-income ratio was the highest in the state.

 Renter income and rent, Nevada metro areas (2018–2022)